xjtustt/ibm-metering-receiver-operator/README.md

 # ibm-metering-receiver-operator

-Operator used to manage the metering multicloud user interface
+Operator used to manage the metering mcm receiver